Jason Glenn

-Jason Lydell Glenn (born August 20, 1979) is an American former professional football linebacker who played in the National Football League (NFL) for the New York Jets, Miami Dolphins, and Minnesota Vikings from 2001 to 2006.
+Jason Lydell Glenn (born August 20, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL) for the New York Jets, Miami Dolphins, and Minnesota Vikings from 2001 to 2006.
+He played college football for the Texas A&M Aggies.
 He is the younger brother of retired NFL cornerback and New York Jets head coach Aaron Glenn.

 Early life and college

 Jason played youth football in the same league his brother Aaron did, the Humble Area Football League HAFL.
 Glenn attended Chester W. Nimitz High School in Houston, Texas.

-Glenn began his college career at Texas A&M as a safety, but significant increases in size and strength made him better suited for the linebacker position, which he began playing his sophomore year.
+Glenn began his college career at Texas A&M University as a safety, but significant increases in size and strength made him better suited for the linebacker position, which he began playing his sophomore year.
 He was an All-Big 12 Conference first-team selection as a senior in 2000 despite suffering a season-ending knee injury.
 He finished his college career with 167 tackles (107 solo), 11 sacks, 22 passes deflected and 33 tackles for losses and was one of the Aggies' fan favorites as well as a vocal leader on and off the field.

 He was selected a third-team All-American by the Associated Press.